-Our operations have consumed substantial amounts of cash since inception, and we anticipate this continuing into at least 2021 as we continue seeking to grow our business.
+Our operations have consumed substantial amounts of cash since inception, and we anticipate this continuing for at least the next 12 months as we continue seeking to invest in our business.
 We believe that our growth will depend, in part, on our ability to fund our commercial efforts for our gammaCore therapy, and to opportunistically pursue research and development activities for additional indications for our gammaCore therapy.
 Our existing resources are unlikely to allow us to conduct all of the activities that we believe could be beneficial for our future growth.
 As a result, we may need to seek additional funds in the future or curtail or forgo some or all of such activities.
 If we seek to and are unable to raise funds on favorable terms, or at all, we may not be able to support our commercialization efforts or increase our research and development activities and the growth of our business may be negatively impacted.
 As a result, we may be unable to compete effectively.
-Although we expect that our existing capital resources, will enable us to fund our operating expenses and capital expenditure requirements into the beginning of 2021, this estimate is based on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-Changes, including those relating to the payer and competitive landscape, our development activities and regulatory matters, may occur beyond our control that would cause us to consume our available capital more quickly.
+Although we expect that our existing capital resources and cash flow, will enable us to fund the operating expenses and capital expenditure requirements of our current operating plan for 12 months, this estimate is based on assumptions that may prove to be wrong, and we could exhaust or significantly diminish our available capital resources sooner than we expect.
+Changes, including those relating to the payer and competitive landscape, our commercialization strategy, our development activities and regulatory matters, may occur beyond our control that would cause us to consume our available capital more quickly.
 Our future capital requirements will depend on many factors, including:

-- the outcome, timing of, and costs involved with negotiating, obtaining, maintaining and enhancing payer coverage; - the scope and timing of our investment in our U.S. and U.K. commercial infrastructure and sales force; - the costs of commercialization activities including sales, marketing, manufacturing and distribution; - the costs incurred in defending against pending securities class-action litigations and other potential litigation, as well as the costs of any potential judgements or settlements; - the degree and rate of payer, physician, patient and market acceptance of our gammaCore therapy; - the outcome, timing of, and costs involved in, seeking and obtaining clearances or approvals from the FDA and other regulatory authorities, including the potential for the FDA and other regulatory authorities to require that we perform more studies, clinical trials or tests on our gammaCore therapy than we currently expect; - the research and development activities we may undertake in order to expand our headache indications and enhancements to our gammaCore therapy; - · the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the need for us and third parties, including payers and service providers, to potentially need to implement new or revised policies, infrastructure and internal systems; - our ability to hire additional personnel to support our operations, including as a public company; and - the emergence and acceptance of competing therapies or other adverse market developments.
+- the outcome, timing of, and costs involved with negotiating, obtaining, maintaining and enhancing payer coverage; - the outcome, timing of, and costs involved with our plan to potentially expand our direct-to-consumer cash-pay business channel; - the outcome, timing of, and costs involved in, making gammaCore Sapphire CV available pursuant to the EUA to facilitate its study and clinical use for the acute treatment of asthma exacerbations in known or suspected COVID-19 patients; - the scope and timing of our investment in our U.S. and UK commercial infrastructure and sales force; - the costs of commercialization activities including sales, marketing, manufacturing and distribution; - the costs incurred in defending against pending securities class-action litigations and other potential litigation, as well as the costs of any potential judgements or settlements; - the degree and rate of payer, physician, patient and market acceptance of our gammaCore therapy; - the outcome, timing of, and costs involved in, seeking and obtaining clearances or approvals from the FDA and other regulatory authorities, including the potential for the FDA and other regulatory authorities to require that we perform more studies, clinical trials or tests on our gammaCore therapy than we currently expect; - the research and development activities we may undertake in order to expand our headache indications and enhancements to our gammaCore therapy; - the costs of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - the need for us and third parties, including payers and service providers, to potentially need to implement new or revised policies, infrastructure and internal systems; - our ability to hire additional personnel to support our operations, including as a public company; and - the emergence and acceptance of competing therapies or other adverse market developments.